shell909090/influx-proxy/README.md

 Description
 -----------

 The architecture is fairly simple, one InfluxDB Proxy process and two or more InfluxDB processes.
-The Proxy should point HTTP requests with measurements to the two InfluxDB servers.
+The Proxy should point HTTP requests with db and measurement to the two InfluxDB servers.

 The setup should look like this: